* Why are there 40 days of Lent?

 a fire pit or barbeque

 grill.
-Have an adult burn the crosses then stir to cool ashes (making sure
+Have an adult burn the crosses then stir to cool ashes (make sure

 children do not get near the fire).
 While the